sphinx-doc/sphinx/doc/development/tutorials/extending_syntax.rst

 .. tip::

-   We're not distributing this extension as a `Python package`_, we need to modify the `Python path`_ so Sphinx can find our extension.
+   Because we haven't installed our extension as a `Python package`_, we need to modify the `Python path`_ so Sphinx can find our extension.
 This is why we need the call to ``sys.path.append``.